-The term T&E is bandied about a lot in business and, as with most business acronyms, people assume that it's automatically understood.
-In case you have ever wondered what T&E actually stands for, we’ll explain not only what T&E is, but also why the term is important in the business world, and how paying attention to your T&E spend can save your business time, hassle and money.
+The term T&E is bandied about often in business and, as with most business acronyms, people assume that it's automatically understood.
+In case you have ever wondered what T&E actually stands for, we’ll explain not only what it is, but also why the term is important in the business world, and how paying attention to your T&E spend can save your business time, hassle and money.

-The term “T&E” stands for either “travel and expense” or “travel and entertainment expenses.”
-These phrases (T&E, T and E, travel and expense, and travel and entertainment) are often used when talking about a major operational cost for businesses, which devote, on average, 10% of their budgets to T&E. So, it's a big deal if you're concerned with either cutting costs or making your business processes more efficient.
+The term “T&E” stands for “travel and expense."
+These phrases (T&E, travel and expense) are often used when talking about a major operational cost for businesses, which devote, on average, 10% of their budgets to T&E. So, it's a big deal if you're concerned with either cutting costs or making your business processes more efficient.

 T&E expense management is considered the second-most difficult operating cost to control.
 It makes sense, when you think about it, because your company's travel and expense budget is one of the key places where you could be looking to reduce costs, but your data is likely stored in various places making it difficult to consolidate and evaluate.

-If you are involved in reducing company costs -- you might be a CFO, financial director or anyone in finance management -- then you know that saving money is necessary.
-But, if saving money on travel and expenses may not seem like much of a priority, consider this:
+If you are involved in reducing company costs – you might be a CFO, financial director or anyone in finance management – then you know that saving money is necessary.
+But, if saving money on business travel expenses may not seem like much of a priority, consider this:

 First, you might not be able to put your finger on how much your business is spending on T&E exactly, at this moment.
 You wouldn’t be alone.
 Eighty percent of organizations still rely on manual processes, leaving plenty of opportunity for human error.
 And, if your system isn’t capturing spending wherever and whenever it happens, you’re not managing all your spending.